-1 Introduction
+1. Introduction

-Neutron stars are ideal locations to probe the properties of matter at the highest density.
-The microphysics of nuclear interactions in a neutron star are reflected in its large structural features like its mass-radius relation.
-These interactions also modulate the evolution of neutron-star binary systems.
-This amplification of subatomic physics makes probing the physics at scales 10^{-14} m plausible through the observation of neutron star typically of sizes $\sim 10^4$ m.
+Neutron stars are an ideal laboratory in which to probe the properties of matter at very high density.
+The microphysics of nuclear interactions in a neutron star reflects in its large structural features like its mass and radius.
+This results in modulation of the evolution of their binaries.
+This amplification of subatomic physics makes probing the physics at scales $10^{-14}$ m plausible at neutron star size $10^4$ m scales.
 In particular, neutron star binary systems provide a means to analyze the pressure of nuclear matter at all domains of nuclear densities.
-The first detection of gravitational waves from the binary neutron star merger GW170817 by the LIGO-Virgo Collaboration and the pulsar PSR J0740 by NICER have provided new insights into the form and structure of dense neutron-star matter.
-[1, 2] The gravitational wave signal detected thus is dependent upon the tidal distortion of the neutron stars as they approach merger.
-The LIGO analysis [1, 3] of the tidal polarizability [4, 5] deduced from post-Newtonian dynamics implies that the radius of the stars of $1.4 M{\odot}$ is in the range $10.5 \text{ km} \leq R \leq 13.3 \text{ km}$, which has placed tight constraints on the equation of state (EOS) for nuclear matter as the stars approach merger.
+Indeed, the first detection of gravitational waves from the binary neutron star merger GW170817 by the LIGO-Virgo Collaboration and the pulsar PSR J0740 by NICER has provided fundamental new insights into the nature of dense neutron-star matter.
+The detected gravitational wave signal depends upon the tidal distortion of the neutron stars as they approach merger.
+For example, in the LIGO analysis the tidal polarizability was deduced from post-Newtonian dynamics implying that the radius of the stars of $1.4 M\odot$ is in the range $10.5 \text{ km} \leq R \leq 13.3 \text{ km}$ .
+This has placed tight constraints on the equation of state (EoS) for nuclear matter as the stars approach merger.

-Here we summarize the literature in the regime of quantum chromodynamics (QCD) attained in the core of the short-lived massive neutron star formed after the merger of a neutron star binary, and the potential locations to look at for signs from the QCD regime.
-The reason to be excited about this, particularly now, is that the detection of the gravitational radiation during the postmerger could be used as a sensitive probe of both the order of the quark-hadron phase transition and the properties of matter in the non-perturbative regime of QCD.
+Here we summarize the work done in the regime of quantum chromodynamics (QCD) formed during the merged neutron star binaries.
+The detection of the gravitational radiation during the postmerger could be used as a sensitive probe of both the order of the quark-hadron phase transition and the properties of matter in the non-perturbative regime of QCD.